Sinister (film): Plot

-True crime writer Ellison Oswalt experienced success due to his debut book presenting new evidence that led to the perpetrator's capture.
-Following the failure of his subsequent works, he moves to Chatsford, Pennsylvania with his family.
-Unbeknownst to Ellison's wife Tracy and their children, 12-year-old Trevor and 7-year-old Ashley, the previous homeowners, the Stevenson family, were murdered by hanging.
-Hoping to revitalize his career, Ellison intends to research the Stevensons' murders and the subsequent disappearance of their youngest child, 10-year-old Stephanie.
+Struggling true crime writer Ellison Oswalt fails to replicate the success of his debut book, made famous for helping solve a crime.
+He and his family move to a home in Chatsford, Pennsylvania, which, unbeknownst to his wife Tracy, is the site where the Stevenson family were killed via hanging.
+Hoping to revitalize his career, Ellison intends to research the Stevensons' murders and the subsequent disappearance of their youngest child, Stephanie.

 In the attic, Ellison finds a box containing a scorpion, a projector, and film reels labeled as home movies.
-The footage displays families being murdered in various ways, seemingly by the camera operator.
-Ellison contemplates giving the videos to the police, but, excited at what they could contribute to his career, ultimately decides to keep and study them.
+The footage displays families being murdered in various ways, such as drowning and immolation, seemingly perpetrated by the cameraman.
+Ellison contemplates giving the videos to the police, but ultimately decides to keep them.
+He notices a cultic symbol and a strange figure in the film, matching one reel to the murder of the Miller family in 1998 and the disappearance of their 13-year-old son Christopher.

-Ellison notices a mysterious cultic symbol and a strange figure in the films.
-He matches one reel to the 1998 murder of the Miller family in St. Louis and the disappearance of their 13-year-old son Christopher.
-While investigating noises in the attic one night, Ellison finds a king snake inside the film reels' canister lid and childlike doodles of the killings, featuring a figure called "Mr. Boogie."
-After he falls through the ceiling, emergency services are called, including a deputy who enthusiastically agrees to help Ellison, jokingly accepting the nickname "Deputy So-and-So."
+While investigating noises in the attic, Ellison finds a king snake and childlike doodles of the killings, which feature a figure called "Mr. Boogie".
+He falls through the ceiling; emergency services are called, including a deputy who enthusiastically agrees to help Ellison, jokingly accepting the nickname "Deputy So-and-So".
 Ellison later encounters a Rottweiler in the garden, which flees.

-Consulting the deputy, Ellison learns that the murders took place in different cities at different times, beginning in 1966, after which a child from each family disappeared.
-Before moving to Chatford, the Stevensons lived in the Millers' former house.
-Ellison consults occult specialist Professor Jonas about the symbol in the films, which Jonas links to pagan Babylonian god Bughuul, who is said to lure children into his realm and consume their souls.
+So-and-so informs Ellison that the murders took place in different cities at different times, with a child from each family having disappeared.
+Additionally, he learns that the Stevensons lived in the Millers' former house.
+Ellison consults occult specialist Professor Jonas about the symbol in the films, which Jonas links to Babylonian god Bughuul, who lures children into his realm and consumes their souls.
 Jonas suspects the murders are part of a cult initiation rite rather than the work of a single murderer.